mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 An endpoint allows you to expose your CRUD, Services and proxies.
 To rapidly create an endpoint linked to a CRUD, you can follow the steps described in [Design QuickStart page](../../../getting_started/quick_rest_api.md).

-This page will delve into the endpoint types and configuration.
+This page will delve into the endpoint types and configuration and will describe all the functionalities that you can find in the section **Endpoints** of the **Design** area of [Mia-Platform Console](../../overview-dev-suite).

 An endpoint can be of different types:

-* **CRUD**: hook your endpoint directly to one of your CRUD.
+* **CRUD**: hook your endpoint directly to one of your CRUDs.
 * **Microservice**: hook your endpoint to a service with logics entirely created by you.
 * **External proxy**: hook your endpoint to a proxy linked to a service outside of your cluster.
 * **Cross Projects proxy**:  hook your endpoint to a proxy linked to another project contained in your cluster.